mgp123/mgp123.github.io/_posts/2022-04-17-variational-autoencoders.md

     S --> O[Outcome]
 </div>

-With this trick, no matter what we get from the network there is *some* chance of getting x.
+With this trick, no matter what we get from the network there is *some* chance of getting x[^kernel].
 More importantly the network receives a training signal.
 The network outputs are the gaussian means so it's going to try to move them close to the dataset samples.

 We can be a little bit more formal about this.
 To keep things from getting confusing we use $$f_\theta$$ to denote the neural network, not the full network + noise.
 Similarly $$Z$$ refers only to the random variable that goes through the network.
 We still use $$p_\theta$$ to refer to the final distribution.